-Broadcasters do this all the time.
-A new morning show is hired, and the next ratings period is down.
-They want to know why, and immediately start questioning the strategy.
-The next book shows little improvement.
-Or, maybe it’s lower again.
-Now management questions if this was a mistake, and maybe we should start looking for the next overnight success.
+How many times has this happened to you?
+A new morning show is hired and the next rating period is lower.
+Management wants to know why and immediately questions the strategy.
+The next book shows little to no improvement.
+More questions follow and some start looking for the next overnight success.

 The Overnight Success Myth

-Whether you’re Elvis Duran, Ryan Seacrest, Howard Stern or Bobby Bones, winning radio shows rarely produce overnight success stories.
-Personalities become successful by forming a relationship with listeners.
-It takes time for talent to find their voice and perfect it, and relationships between listeners and radio shows grow in stages.
+Whether you’re Elvis Duran, Ryan Seacrest, Howard Stern, or Bobby Bones, winning radio shows rarely produce overnight success.
+It takes time to attract an audience.
+Winning broadcasters understand the process.

-Randy Lane pointed out a research project by Jeffrey Hall, a researcher in communications at Kansas University.
-Hall conducted a study to measure how long it takes for a friendship to develop from first meeting to becoming besties.
+Randy Lane shared a research project by Jeffrey Hall, a researcher in communications at Kansas University.
+Hall measured how long it takes a friendship to develop from first meeting to besties.

 Think about that.
 Then consider how much time listeners spend with a radio show each day.

-They listen for very short periods, usually less than 10 minutes per occasion.
-In all, the average P1 contributes about 6 quarter hours of listening per week to a radio show.
+They listen for very short periods, usually around 7 minutes per occasion.
+The average P1 contributes about 6 quarter hours of listening per week to a radio show.

 You Can’t Hurry Love